The Ultimate Guide to Surfing in Ventura

 Solimar

-Reef lovers are sure to love the surfing in Ventura, mainly because of this quality break under the Pacific Coast Highway.
-It has an uncanny ability to stay glassy throughout the whole year, and can hold up to 8 foot of strong swell.
-The take off zones offer a challenge on bigger days but it’s a true intermediate’s wave if you ask us, especially on fall and summer days when the rights on the inside section of the reef come alive.
+Surf the reef at this quality break under the Pacific Coast Highway.
+It has an uncanny ability to stay glassy throughout the whole year, and can hold up to 10+ foot of strong W-NW swell.

 Pitas Point